-Famous as great source of heart-healthy monounsaturated fats.
+Famous as great sources of heart-healthy monounsaturated fats.
 They provide fiber, potassium, folate, and niacin.
 Avocados also contain vitamins A and C.

 Fruit or Vegetable?
 Either way, they are an excellent source of vitamin C and A. Tomatoes are great sources of lycopene, a carotenoid that can help prevent some cancers.

-Corn is great sources of fiber, folate, and potassium.
+Corn is a great source of fiber, folate, and potassium.
 Yellow corn contains lutein and zeaxanthin,carotenoids that helps keep your eyes healthy and can help prevent age related eye disease.

 They may make you cry, but they are a great source of fiber and lignans that can help prevent heart disease and some cancers.
 Onions are also a fantastic source of the flavonoid quercetin.
 Quiercetin is a strong antioxidant that can protect against heart disease, stroke and certain cancers.

-I suggest you use reduced sodium beans and rinse the throughly to help further reduce the amount of sodium in the beans.
+I suggest you use reduced sodium beans and rinse them throughly to help further reduce the amount of sodium in the beans.

 - 1 (15 oz) can reduced sodium black beans, drained and throughly rinsed